random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 The result is still to be improved.
 The next week work will be focusing on adding a 1-D convolutional layer to this model.
 # Feedback
 This section could be saved for potential feedbacks or suggestion.
+# Critical note
+The models fails to predict sudden change in the price.